dennisppaul/klangstrom-developer-diary/_posts/2022-07-21-KLST_PANDA_vs_External_Memory.md

 - 02    :: Model Number == Standard 6×8×1.0 mm package ( VAA024 )
 - 3     :: Packing Type == Tape and Reel

+## notes (20220714)

+*STM32H735G-DK* uses two kinds of memory: *FLASH* and *RAM* both memories are interfaced via *Octo-SPI* and *HyperRAM™* interfaces. note that *STM32H743I-EVAL* and *STM32H753I-EVAL* implements *SDRAM* memory via *FMC* interface.

+for KLST audio applications FLASH memory is not suitable. therefore only the RAM version can be considered. however, suppliers are very short on memory ICs ( @JLCPCB there is literally no *DRAM* in stock ).

+however, there are a few SDRAM chips in stock. however, however the FMC interface needs many more resources ( in case of *STM32H743I-EVAL* it requires 55 pins )! therefore i would stick with *HyperRAM™* for now.
+PS ( DaisySeed seems to be using *AS4C16M16SA* SDRAM chip … which is currently available at JLCPCB but not compatible with HyperRAM/OCTOSPI ).

 ## references

 - [STM32H72x, STM32H73x, and single-core STM32H74x/75x system architecture and performance (AN4891)](https://www.st.com/resource/en/application_note/an4891-stm32h72x-stm32h73x-and-singlecore-stm32h74x75x-system-architecture-and-performance-stmicroelectronics.pdf)